-Sausage Kale Pasta Bake
+Sausage Kale Pasta Recipe: Easy Comfort Dinner

 A plate of creamy pasta with sausage, kale and sun dried tomaotes

-Why you will 🤍 this recipe
+Why this recipe works

 all of the ingredients for this recipe: cheese, sausage, garlic, milk sun dried tomatoes, pasta, kale butter and flour